Fort Anderson |

 (1748 - 1754), Cayce

-A British palisaded and ditched fort located two miles north of the old Congaree Fort (1).
+A British palisaded and moated fort located about two miles north of the old Congaree Fort (1).
 It was built to protect against Iroquois raiders from the north.
 The garrison abandoned the fort to join Col. George Washington's expedition to Pennsylvania and the Ohio River, where they met their fate at Fort Necessity.

 A trading post was later established here (Granby Village) in 1765 by James Chestnut and Joseph Kershaw.